-Public transport on Tasmania is extremely limited.
-If you plan on catching a train you’re going to be waiting a while!
+Public transport in Tasmania is extremely limited.
+If you plan on catching a train, you’re going to be waiting a while!
 Rail services are focused primarily on bulk freight, with no commercial passenger services in operation.

 Those visiting the Island usually find themselves driving from one of Tasmania’s transit hubs, such as Devonport, Launceston or Hobart.

 A road trip is by far the easiest way to reach most places, and the usual car rental brands such as Budget, Thrifty, Hertz, Europcar and Avis are available.

 National Parks Pass

 Most of the hikes have a car park in which you can walk from, but it’s important to remember to check into a visitor centre.

 Some will be disappointed to hear that fees apply to all entering Tasmanian National Parks.
 Remember that the money spent is going back into keeping the parks looking the way they do now and for the future.

 Parks passes can be purchased at all Parks and Wildlife Service offices, Tasmanian Travel Centres, on the Spirit of Tasmania ferry and many other places.
 The Holiday Pass is the best value for interstate or international visitors and is the one I typically prefer.
 It’s valid for eight weeks and covers multiple entries into all of Tasmania’s National Parks

 Tasmania has a cool temperate climate with four distinct seasons.
 The weather can be notoriously unpredictable and fast changing.
 Walkers can sometimes experience a bit of everything during their day hike.
 Depending on the time of year there can be sunshine, rain, wind, or snow – sometimes all of the above on the same day!